cornelk/goscrape/README.md

-  -i, --imagequality int      image quality, 0 to disable reencoding -n, --include stringArray   only include URLs with PERL Regular Expressions support -o, --output string         output directory to write files to -u, --user string           user[:password] to use for authentication -v, --verbose               verbose output
+  -i, --imagequality int      image quality, 0 to disable reencoding -n, --include stringArray   only include URLs with PERL Regular Expressions support -o, --output string         output directory to write files to -t, --timeout uint          time limit in seconds for each http request to connect and read the request body -u, --user string           user[:password] to use for authentication -v, --verbose               verbose output
 ```